BuoyantIO/cert-manager-workshop/README.md

 linkerd check

-## Install Linkerd Viz
+## Install Linkerd Viz so that we can see what's happening in the cluster

 helm install linkerd-viz --namespace linkerd-viz \
   --create-namespace linkerd/linkerd-viz

-linkerd check
+linkerd viz check

 # Adding our applications
 ## Inject booksapp
-### By inject we mean add the Linkerd proxys.
+### By inject we mean add the Linkerd proxies.
 This will
 ### enable mTLS for all our traffic and allow us to begin
 ### configuring policy